-Internships are a valued part of our curriculum.
+Internships are a required and valued part of our curriculum.
 An internship provides students with an opportunity to apply their academic skills in a job placement and explore various career opportunities.
 Internships also provide opportunities for networking and to secure letters of recommendations for later employment.
-Because Sociology is a broad field, an internship can be especially useful in highlighting for employers a graduate's interests and skills.
-Most sociology internships occur during summer terms; limited opportunities exist for internships during spring semesters.
+Because Sociology is a broad field, an internship is especially useful in highlighting for employers a graduate's interests and skills.

 - Must have at least 60 credits